maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 draft: false
 ---

-For platforms and ecosystems, Dorel uses custom definitions based on generally accepted terms.
+For platforms and ecosystems, Dorel Juvenile uses custom definitions based on generally accepted terms.
 Things that are not fetchable in one of these two categories are often applications (see below).

-All new services Dorel uses should meet the platform and ecosystem requirenements.
+All new services Dorel Juvenile uses should meet the platform and ecosystem requirenements.

 ## Definition of a platform